-Beaver Creek is one of the most attractive ski resorts in Colorado.
-Located right next to Vial, the resort by no means is minimal regarding skiing options.
-There are plenty of opportunities for beginners, intermediate and expert skiers.
+Beaver Creek is one of the most attractive ski resorts in Colorado, and there are plenty of opportunities for beginners, intermediate and expert skiers.
 When the natural powder is not enough, the resort has state of the art snow machines capable of enhancing your skiing experience by two folds.
 This is a resort created solely for skiing.

 Lifts, Gondolas, and Lift Passes at Beaver Creek